phalcon-orphanage/docs/en/reference/db.rst

 Database Abstraction Layer
 ==========================
-is the componentbehind  that powers up all the models stuff in the framework.
-It consists of an independent high-levelabstraction layer for database systems completely written in C. This component allows doing a lower level database manipulation than using models.While the models do not need to use SQL, here you can use the specific SQL engine with you are working.
-This guide is not intended to be a complete documentation of available methods and their arguments.Please visit the  for a complete reference.
+Phalcon_Db is the component behind  that powers up all the models stuff in the framework.
+It consists of an independent high-levelabstraction layer for database systems completely written in C. This component allows doing a lower level database manipulation than using models.
+While the models do not need to use SQL, here you can use the specific SQL engine with you are working.

+This guide is not intended to be a complete documentation of available methods and their arguments.
+Please visit the  for a complete reference.

 Database Adapters
 -----------------